wasilukm/hoymiles-mqtt/README.md

     >Modbus Error: [Invalid Message] No response received, expected at least 8 bytes (0 received)

-    The tool will continue its operation and try communication with DTU with the next period.
+    The tool will continue its operation and try to communicate with DTU in the next period.

     If the exception is constantly repeating and data is not refreshed in Home Assistant:
       - power cycle DTU